 - Do you find yourself obsessed with the quality and nutritional value of the food you intake?

 You may find yourself in the middle of Orthorexia without even realizing it.
 By now, you may view it as super healthy to have maintained such a rigid eating lifestyle and habits.
 You may even gain confidence from having nutrition “prowness” over others, making better choices than others or having better portion sizes.
-The sad truth is that this fixation may affect your personal relationships, make you prone to food intolerances do the routine habit of eating the same thing on a daily basis or missing out on social engagements or making memories.
+The sad truth is that this fixation may affect your personal relationships, make you prone to food intolerances from the routine habit of eating the same thing on a daily basis, missing out on social engagements, or making memories.